jsfuentes/jsfuentes/content/pages/quotes.md

 Friendship is born at the moment when one man says to another What!
 You too?
 I thought that no one but myself ~ C.S.
 Lewis,The Four Loves

+There’s an intensification with silence, where you don’t have to present yourself as interesting or funny, and there’s a lot of freedom or joy in that. ~ Anon or Ava?

 # People So Important They Get Their Own Section

 ### NAVAL